grpc/grpc-swift/README.md

 ##### Xcode

-From Xcode 11 it is possible to [add Swift Package dependencies to Xcode projects][xcode-spm] and link targets to products of those packages, this is the easiest way to integrate Swift gRPC with an existing `xcodeproj`.
+From Xcode 11 it is possible to [add Swift Package dependencies to Xcode projects][xcode-spm] and link targets to products of those packages; this is the easiest way to integrate Swift gRPC with an existing `xcodeproj`.

 ##### Manual Integration